rzcao/APIC-analytical-complex-field-reconstruction/README.md

 # Angular Ptychograhic Imaging with Closed-form method
 This is a simple tutorial for Angular Ptychograhic Imaging with Closed-form method (APIC).
 We provide an example for performing reconstruction using the data included here.
-Interactive images of the reconstruction results can be found [here](https://rzcao.github.io/APIC_Results/).
+Interactive images of a few reconstruction results can be found [here](https://rzcao.github.io/APIC_Results/).

 (Due to conflict of interest, we will release the editable source code of the aberration correction and the darkfield related complex field reconstruction algorithm after Oct 30, 2023)